 The nightly review

 At the end of each day, I do a nightly transcription and review.
 This is when I open my notebook, look at everything that I’ve collected from the day, and begin to process it.
 I look for any future events and add them to my online calendar.
 I look for all completed tasks on my daily Post-it (more on this in a bit) and mark them complete in Todoist.
 I also add any new tasks from my notebook into Todoist, assigning all appropriate dates, notes, and tags.
 I then look into my online calendar to see what I have scheduled for the next day, and I add those appointments to my post-it, followed by my top three tasks from Todoist.

 A daily Post-It note

-Why a post-it?
-Simply put, I find post-its are the hardest to ignore.
-I stick the day’s post-it to the next new page in my notebook and this forces me to stare at it all day as I am writing.
-If something is incredibly urgent I can stick the post-it to the screen of my computer or my phone or the front door.
+Why a Post-it?
+Simply put, I find Post-its are the hardest to ignore.
+I stick the day’s post-it to the next new page in my notebook, and this forces me to stare at it all day as I am writing.
+If something is incredibly urgent, I can stick the Post-it to the screen of my computer, my phone, or the front door.
 When I leave my desk, it’s just as easy to grab that little neon square and stick it inside of my pocket notebook.
-I also find that the limited space of the post-it forces focus.
-The post-it requires me to be aware of priority when making the list, and it allows me to see nothing but those three tasks throughout the day.
+I also find that the limited space of the Post-it forces focus.
+The Post-it requires me to be aware of priority when making the list, and it allows me to see nothing but those three tasks throughout the day.